lohjine/opencaptcha/concepts.md

 Images are taken from videos to widen the input space (a 1-min video clip at 30fps contains 1800 images).
 Images are also perturbed to make reverse search even harder, using principles derived from [WAIT](https://trace.moe/faq).

-Audio samples are mixed with background music and noise, to make it very hard to extract the pure animal audio sample.
+For the audio challenge, audio samples are mixed with background music and noise, to make it very hard to extract the pure animal audio sample.

 ### Why it works